-- (i) To fund its capital programme within the Prudential Code limits, and - (ii) temporarily pending the receipt of revenue monies. - 2.
+(i) To fund its capital programme within the Prudential Code limits, and

+- (ii) temporarily pending the receipt of revenue monies. - 2.
 The main source of any new long term borrowing will be from the Public Works Loans Board (PWLB).
 No other form of borrowing will be used except for "operating leases" approved mainly for the provision of vehicles and plant, if considered to be cost effective. - 3.
 Where the Authority is financing capital expenditure over a long term period (up to 25 years) the policy will be to seek fixed interest rate borrowing over the same time period in order to reduce overall interest rate risk in future budgets. - 4.
 The Prudential Code requires the Authority to agree and monitor a number of prudential indicators with the objective of controlling and managing the Authority's overall debt exposure.
-These indicators are mandatory, but can be supplemented with local indicators if this aids interpretation; no local indicators are currently used.
-The indicators cover affordability, prudence, capital expenditure and debt levels.
-The main benefit to the Authority is that there remains no external restriction on capital investment, subject to Government reserve powers to restrict borrowing for national economic reasons.
+These indicators are mandatory, but can be supplemented with local indicators if this aids interpretation; no local indicators are currently used; however as part of the decision making on investment proposals common accounting decision making tools such as net present value, profitability indices and Interest cover ratios are used, together with assessment of the "exit" value of any investment proposal; these tests are intended to reduce the risk of the debt being a future burden on the Authority's revenue budget.
+The mandatory prudential indicators cover affordability, prudence, capital expenditure and debt levels.
+The main benefit to the Authority is that there remains no external restriction on capital investment, subject to Government reserve powers to restrict borrowing for national economic reasons. - 5.
+Overview

-5. Overview